Concurrent Alcohol and Ultram Abuse

-If you are not sure what kind of treatment might be right for you, call us at 1-888-708-0796 to speak with a treatment support specialist about finding the perfect recovery program for you.
+If you are not sure what kind of treatment might be right for you, call us free at to speak with a treatment support specialist about finding the perfect recovery program for you.

 Studies have shown that tramadol abuse may be related to:

 - Concurrent use of other substances, including alcohol, marijuana, and ecstasy.